 What to see in Es Puig d’en Valls

-This village offers us the opportunity to visit the only flour windmill in Ibiza that still preserves its grinding mechanism fully intact.
+This village offers us the opportunity to visit the one of Ibiza’s flour windmills that still preserves its grinding mechanism fully intact.
 Dating back to the 18th century, this construction displays a cylindrical ground plan with thick walls that rise to a height of three storeys.
 Visitors are able to observe first-hand how this mechanism powered the windmill, enabling it to grind the grain from cereals harvested on the island up to nearly the middle of the 20th century.
 Its blades, antennas and machinery were restored by the Balearic Government.

 Another sightseeing stop in Es Puig d’en Valls is the church of the same name, a modern building from 1971 but inspired by traditional Ibicenco architecture and holding in its interior a figure of the Mother of God dating back to the 17th or 18th century.
 The patron saint festival of Es Puig d’en Valls is celebrated at this church on the third Sunday in May